OpenNebula/docs/source/configuration_guide/fireedge_configuration/fireedge_cpi.rst

 typical management operations in :ref:`hybrid <true_hybrid_cloud_reference_architecture>`
 cloud infrastructures.

-Fireedge OneProvision is build using `oneprovision` tool which allows deploy clusters with all resources needed to run VMs, hosts, datastores or virtual networks.
-You can review :ref:`oneprovision documentation <ddc_usage>`.
+Fireedge OneProvision is build using `oneprovision` tool which allows the deployment of OpenNebia clusters with all resources needed to run VMs, hosts, datastores or virtual networks.
+More information in the :ref:`oneprovision documentation <ddc_usage>`.

 Configuration
 ==============

-When the :ref:`Fireedge server is installed <fireedge_install>`, sets up everything automatically for you.

-Let’s check to see if it’s working.
-Open the endpoint from your browser.

-After the installation is complete, you can check the :ref:`configuration Fireedge file <fireedge_install_configuration>` which has the following specifics options to OneProvision GUI:
+When the :ref:`Fireedge server is installed <fireedge_install>`, you can check the :ref:`configuration Fireedge file <fireedge_install_configuration>` which has the following specifics options to OneProvision GUI:

 +----------------------------------------+----------------------------+-----------------------------------------------------+
 |          Option                        | Default Value              | Description                                         |